 Wolves at the Gate’s first album Captors released in 2012 on Solid State Records, and had a large impact on my own personal faith journey.
 I was so excited to hear heavy Christian music so focused on worship.
+There are only a few of these bands being given credit, though some of them have seen exposure on review websites like https://musiccritic.com.
 Seven years later, Wolves at the Gate are releasing — today! — their fourth studio album, Eclipse, again through Solid State Records.
 Lead vocalist and guitarist Stephen Cobucci was kind enough to answer some questions for us about the album.
 Enjoy the read, then go check out the record!

 This is your fourth album with Nick Detty, Ben Summers, and Steve Cobucci all in the lineup.
 How have the new members, Abishai and Joey, integrated into the band?
 What unique influences do they bring not only to the music, but to the social and spiritual atmosphere of the band?